Lukas Franks PI

 Jana nodded again.

 “I don’t know…” Jana shrugged, “maybe...something like that.
 I don’t check the time all that much.
-I just went down to Samad’s to get milk, it’s over at the corner.
-Open 24-7,” her cigarette indicated the window, “you can see it.”
+I just went down to Samad’s to get milk, it’s over at the corner,” her cigarette indicated the window, “you can see it.
+Open 24-7.”

 “Yeah, I know.”
-DS Dahl raised the cup of Turkish and drained it to the mud.
+Dahl raised his cup of Turkish and drained it to the mud.
 He put it down, reluctantly hauled himself up and trudged to the window.
 Regulations.
-Jana mentioned it, so he was required to record it with his eyeVid: raining hard now, rundown last-century proletariat housing, glowing streetlights reflected in puddles, soaked concrete etched in graffiti.
+Jana mentioned it, so he was required to record it with his eyeVid: raining hard now, seventh floor view of proleTrash concrete panel buildings, glowing streetlights below reflected in pothole puddles, graffiti, the rusting carcass of a car.
 On the corner, in-your-face relentlessly flashing letters: Samad’s 24/7—Fresh Turkish—Donuts—Sandwiches— Samad’s 24/7—Tobacco—Beer—Wine—Samad’s 24/7—American Hot Dogs... the harsh garish colours bouncing off the wet street.

-DS Dahl returned to the table and eased himself back into the chair.
+Dahl returned to the table and eased himself back into his chair.
 “So that would have been at around four AM?”

 “Yeah, I guess, if you say so…more or less…”